bhaezlr/PSZabbix7/README.md

 templates (moreover, these operations being rare, there is little value in automating them).

-This module is tested on Zabbix 2.4 and later, 3.2 and later.
-It should also work and other versions but without any guarantee.
+This module is tested on Zabbix 7.0.10 and later.
+Without garantee it could work with versions between 7.0 and 7.0.10 It will not work with older versions.

 # Installation

 The module is published on the PowerShell gallery, so download and installation is simply (powershell 5+):

 ```
-PS> Install-Module PSZabbix -scope CurrentUser
+PS> Install-Module PSZabbix7 -scope CurrentUser
 ```

 If using an older version of PowerShell, you must download the release from the releases page, unzip it